Neil V Hernandez

 HERNANDEZ, N. V. (2023).
 "Labor Secretary Frances Perkins Reorganizes Her Department’s Immigration Enforcement Functions, 1933–1940: 'Going against the Grain'".
 Journal of Policy History, 35(1).
 33-67.

-"An Examination of Shifting Enforcement Priorities: Republican Officeholders Reorganize the U.S. Immigration System, 1906-1913" (invited by journal to revise and resubmit).
+"An Examination of Shifting Enforcement Priorities: Republican Officeholders Reorganize the U.S. Immigration System, 1906-1913".
+Social Science History (forthcoming),

 Media Contributions